 SCOR, or its Subrecipient, is responsible for writing its determination that each activity or project is categorically exempt and meets the conditions specified for such exemption under this section.
-For all categorically exempt projects that receive CDBG-MIT Funds, SCOR, or its Subrecipient, will complete the HUD Form for Excluded Subject to Section 58.5.
+For all categorically exempt projects that receive CDBG-MIT Funds, SCOR, or its Subrecipient, will complete the HUD Form for Environmental Review for Activity/Project that is Categorically Excluded Subject to Section

+58.5.
 The completed form will be submitted to SCOR for review and approval by the environmental certifying officer prior to commencement of project activities.